hiimkoin/Crockford-challenges/README.md

 8. Write methodize, a function that converts a binary function to a method.
 9. Write demethodize, a function that converts a method into a binar function.
 10. Write a function 'twice' that takes a binary function and returns a unary function, that passes it's argument to the binary function twice.
+11. Write a function 'composeu' that takes two unary functions and returns a unary function that calls them both.